-Rules with Respect to Development located within the Designated Exemption Areas and Brownfield Developments within the Urban Areas for Regional Development Charges Reduction Program (subject to section 14)
+Rules with Respect to Development located within the Designated Exemption Areas and Brownfield Developments within the Urban Areas for Regional Development Charges Reduction (subject to section 13)

-- (a) For all Development Charge reductions pursuant to this Schedule "E", the interim Development Charge Reduction Program for development located with the Designated Exemption Areas, as set out in Schedule "E1 to E10" and to Brownfield Developments within the Urban Areas, as set out in Schedule D1 to D11 to this By-law, will provide a maximum 50% reduction in Development Charges provided the Smart Growth Design Criteria endorsed by Council of the Region on May 14, 2014 and/or any level of LEED certification are achieved. - (b) The interim Development Charge Reduction Program will remain in effect until a revised Development Charge Reduction Program is approved by Council of the Region. - (c) The interim Development Charge Reduction Program may be eliminated or modified as approved by Regional Council without amendment to the By-Law. - (d) In the case of a qualifying project under Schedule D, the total benefit shall not exceed the total Development Charges payable.
+- (a) For all development located within the Designated Exemption Areas, as set out in Schedules "E1 to E10" and to Brownfield Developments within the Urban Areas, as set out in Schedules D1 to D11 to this By-law, a maximum 50% reduction in Development Charges, after any demolition credits are applied, will apply provided the Smart Growth Design Criteria endorsed by Council of the Region and/or any level of LEED certification are achieved. - (b) The Smart Growth Design Criteria may be amended or eliminated at the discretion of Regional Council in which case the development charge reductions granted under this Schedule may also be amended or eliminated without amendment to this By-law.. - (c) In the case of a project that qualifies for reduction under Schedules D and E, the total benefit reduction shall not exceed the total Development Charges payable. - (d) Brownfield redevelopment that has commenced prior to September 1, 2017 may continue to be eligible to the transition provisions of Schedule F of this By-law.